ChildsplayOSU/bogl-docs/technical/developing.md

 ```
 This will open up a new tab in your browser that will show the editor.
 If your BoGL server is running locally on the same network, you'll be able to write programs and evaluate expressions just like you would normally.

-If you want to test things with the BoGL command line run `stack build` and `stack install` to setup `bogl`.
+If you want to test things with the BoGL command line run `stack build` and `stack install` to setup `bogl` (this installs the same executable from before as well).
 This executable expects a BoGL file as its sole argument, like `bogl MyProgram.bgl`, and will start a REPL to evaluate expressions within the context of that program.
 Typing `exit` or `:q` will close the REPL.

 ## Testing